 Once all the unwanted belongings are gone, it’s time for you to start packing and organizing things by category or by room.
 Also, don’t forget to label every box to avoid missing items when on the move and to help make the unpacking process easier.

 Another step you can take is to get a self storage unit in your new location.
 When you do this in advance, you can better accommodate your belongings in your new residence.
 It doesn’t matter where you relocate – there is always storage nearby.
 If you live in Horsham, then look for a self storage facility in Horsham.
-If you live in Brighton, do the same.
+If you live in Bedford, then search on storage units bedford.
 Regardless of where you are located, a dedicated unit for excess items will make your move easier.

 3. Figure Out How To Get Your Things Moved